pytorch/serve/examples/intel_extension_for_pytorch/README.md

 TorchServe can be used with Intel® Extension for PyTorch* (IPEX) to give performance boost on Intel hardware<sup>1</sup>.
 Here we show how to use TorchServe with IPEX.

 <sup>1.
-While IPEX benefits all platforms, plaforms with AVX512 benefit the most. </sup>
+While IPEX benefits all platforms, platforms with AVX512 benefit the most. </sup>

 ## Contents of this Document
 * [Install Intel Extension for PyTorch](#install-intel-extension-for-pytorch)